Kyah Simon: International career

 Simon made her debut for the Matildas in August 2007, at the age of 16, in a match against Hong Kong.
 She scored her first goal in a win over Brazil in the 2008 Peace Cup.
 In 2010, she scored the winning penalty for Australia to win the 2010 Asian Cup.

 Simon appeared at the 2011 FIFA Women's World Cup, where she scored both of Australia's goals in a 2–1 win over Norway to ensure qualification for the quarter finals.
 She was the first male or female Indigenous Australian player to score a goal in a World Cup tournament.

 During the 2015 FIFA Women's World Cup round of 16 match against higher ranked Brazil, Simon slotted in the winning goal on a rebound after an initial attempt by Lisa De Vanna bounced off the Brazilian goalkeeper Luciana.
 The Matildas qualified for a historic quarter-final match after the 1–0 win against Brazil, however were knocked out by Japan in the quarterfinal.
 Simon played each of Australia's 5 matches and scored 3 goals, including both goals in a 2–0 win against Nigeria in group stage.

+Following rehab after injuries during 2018 (see above), she was named as a stand-by player for Australia's 2019 FIFA Women's World Cup squad in May.
+However, during the training camp, Simon was injured again and was unavailable.

 During the 2020 Tokyo Olympics, Simon became the ninth Matilda and first Indigenous Australian player to reach 100 caps.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.
 The striker had an Anterior cruciate ligament injury (ACL) in October 2022 and was still recovering in June of the following year when she was named for the home FIFA Women's World Cup squad.
 She spent the entire tournament on the substitutes bench.